 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Proctorville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Proctorville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-In terms of college education, the citizens of Proctorville rank slightly lower than the national average.
-13.89% of adults 25 and older in Proctorville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Proctorville is nearly on par with the US average for all cities of 21.84%: 20.00% of adults 25 and older in Proctorville have a bachelor's degree or advanced degree.

-Proctorville is a very ethnically-diverse town.
+Proctorville is a somewhat ethnically-diverse town.
 The people who call Proctorville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Proctorville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Proctorville include English, German, Irish, European, and Yugoslavian.
+Important ancestries of people in Proctorville include English, German, Irish, Welsh, and Scottish.

 The most common language spoken in Proctorville is English.
 Other important languages spoken here include Spanish and African languages.